Filtering or lane splitting is the fine art of threading your motorcycle between traffic to make progress.

-Speed is a crucial factor when it comes to filtering, it has a profound effect on your ability to react to a developing situation or slam on the anchors to guarantee the safety of you and the shiny parts of your bike.
+Speed is a crucial factor in filtering; it has a profound effect on your ability to react to a developing situation or slam on the anchors to guarantee the safety of you and the shiny parts of your bike.

 Just because you can doesn’t mean you should

-It’s easy to become impatient in traffic but before filtering you should honestly weigh up if it’s even worth it, is it going to pay dividends to filter past 2 cars given that light has been red a while and probably about to turn green?
+It’s easy to become impatient in traffic, but before filtering, you should honestly weigh up if it’s even worth it.
+Is it going to pay dividends to filter past 2 cars, given that the light has been red a while and probably about to turn green?
 Probably not.

 Zig Zags (Pedestrian Crossings)

-Ideally you should avoid filtering on zigzags where possible however if you do decide to take this on you should be painfully aware of any pedestrians you or may not be able to see.
+Ideally, you should avoid filtering on zigzags where possible; however, if you decide to take this on, you should be painfully aware of any pedestrians you or may not be able to see.